danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 }
 ```

-I think this is a much more readable and straightforward approach, which also is a lot less error-prone.
+I think this is MUCH more readable and straightforward, as well as a lot less error-prone.

 ### Example 2: Tap Gesture